Zehui2020/PRIME_Internship_Documentation/website/src/setting-up-local-server.md

 1. Check `info.php` again to confirm the mysqli section is there.

 1. Once this is done, make sure you have access to the `pmtweb` repository (if you don't, ask your supervisor).
-Download it as zip (or use git to clone it, whichever is easier for you).
-Place the project into the `htdocs` folder in `xampp`.
+Git clone the project into the `htdocs` folder in `xampp`.

 1. Now, you'll have to create the database for `pmtweb`.
 Go to `phpMyAdmin` and create a new database as shown below.
 Make sure the database uses `utf8_general_ci`!
     ```
-    // Link to phpMyAdmin (differs based on port number)
+    // Link differs based on port number & filepath!
-    localhost:8080/phpMyAdmin
+    localhost/phpMyAdmin
     ```

     ![](./images/create-pmtweb-database.png)

 1. Click on the newly created `pmtweb` database and go to the `import` tab above.
-Download [this](./others/pmtweb.sql.zip) zip file and import it.
+Download [this](./documentation/others/pmtweb.sql.zip) zip file and import it.
 Use default settings for the other options and click `Import` at the bottom.
 After a while, the database should be ready to go.

     ![](./images/import-db.png)